jeremykendall/php-domain-parser/README.md

 $domain->getPublicSuffix();      //returns 'ac.be'
 $domain->getRegistrableDomain(); //returns 'ulb.ac.be'
 $domain->getSubDomain();         //returns 'www'
-$domain->isValid();              //returns true
+$domain->isKnown();              //returns true
 $domain->isICANN();              //returns true
 $domain->isPrivate();            //returns false

-//let's resolve the same URI againts the PRIVATE DOMAIN SECTION
+//let's resolve the same domain against the PRIVATE DOMAIN SECTION

-$domain = $rules->resolve('www.ulb.ac.be', Domain::PRIVATE_DOMAIN);
+$domain = $rules->resolve('www.ulb.ac.be', Rules::PRIVATE_DOMAINS);
 $domain->getDomain();            //returns 'www.ulb.ac.be'
 $domain->getPublicSuffix();      //returns 'be'
 $domain->getRegistrableDomain(); //returns 'ac.be'
 $domain->getSubDomain();         //returns 'www.ulb'
-$domain->isValid();              //returns false
+$domain->isKnown();              //returns false
 $domain->isICANN();              //returns false
 $domain->isPrivate();            //returns false
 ~~~

 <p class="message-warning"><strong>Warning:</strong> Some people use the PSL to determine what is a valid domain name and what isn't.
-This is dangerous, particularly in these days where new gTLDs are arriving at a rapid pace, if your software does not regularly receive PSL updates, because it will erroneously think new gTLDs are not valid.
+This is dangerous, particularly in these days where new gTLDs are arriving at a rapid pace, if your software does not regularly receive PSL updates, it may erroneously think new gTLDs are not known.
 The DNS is the proper source for this information.
 If you must use it for this purpose, please do not bake static copies of the PSL into your software with no update mechanism.</p>

 Contributing
 -------